 "So much more than just a lawyer"

 "He truly cares about his clients"

 Why do you primarily practice criminal law?

 I attended law school to become a Judge Advocate General for the United States Marine Corps.
 I started my application for Officer Candidates School but was forced to withdraw after I tore a muscle in my shoulder.
-While unable to serve, I joined the Clark County Public Defender as a law clerk the following summer and developed a new mission: protecting those accused of a crime.
+When unable to serve my country, I joined the Clark County Public Defender as a law clerk and developed a new mission: protecting those accused of a crime.
 I spent the next two years defending those accused of a crime, including children, and lobbying for criminal justice reform in the Nevada Legislature.
 After my judicial clerkship with the Honorable Michael P. Villani and managing thousands of civil and criminal cases, it felt natural to then practice criminal defense and protect the Constitution.
-I have slowly developed experience in government affairs, public policy, and victim advocacy.
-As an advocate for victims of crime, I am now advocating alongside my wife, Maryam, for additional persons who have suffered a devastating injury or loss.
+I have now also developed experience in government affairs, public policy, and victim advocacy.

 Why practice in Nevada?

 After completing my degrees in Psychology and Criminology at the Ohio State University, I traveled throughout the United States to develop my love of photography (pun intended).
 During my travels, I always enjoyed my trips to Las Vegas, the transient and colorful community, and the abundance of state and national parks.
 Many visits later, the William S. Boyd School of Law at the University of Nevada, Las Vegas became my first choice for law school.
 I was fortunate to receive an academic scholarship and the following year, I settled into Las Vegas to attend a young law school with a brilliant faculty and great resources in the local community.
 Nevada quickly became my home and I cannot imagine practicing elsewhere.

 What does the attorney-client relationship mean to you?